SSeanin/rustypaper/README.md

 </h1>

 <p align="center">
-    A straight forward RESTful API for creating and sharing text content that you can host yourself, in Rust.
+    A ready out of the box RESTful API for creating and sharing text content that you can host yourself, in Rust.
 </p>

 ## Table of Content